-Find out how ministry to women in prison may differ from ministry to men
+Find out how ministry to women in prison differs from ministry to men.

 Since 1985 the population of female prisoners in the U.S. has risen at nearly double the rate of males.
 Because women prisoners have historically been fewer, corrections policy has often not taken gender-specific needs into account.

 But today's experts in rehabilitation recognize that female prisoners often have different needs than male prisoners.
 By learning about the issues specific to women behind bars, volunteers can respond to them more effectively.